mikkopiu/knowledge/docker/auto-proxy/README.md

 Otherwise a new network is created based on the `docker-compose.yml` and you might not know what network to attach your new containers into.

+## Self-signing proxy

+1. Copy this directory to your machine
+2. Update `docker-compose.self-signing.yml` with your details
+3. If not using a FQDN, update your `/etc/hosts` to contain all your subdomains
+4. `docker-compose -f docker-compose.self-signing.yml up -d`

 ## Example

 Create new Docker network: